-Start preparing today with these tips and resources for a successful GivingTuesday campaign via GivingTuesday.org.
+If you plan to participate this year, start preparing today with these tips and resources for a successful GivingTuesday campaign via GivingTuesday.org.

 Tip #1: Start planning early

 The key to success is a great plan!
-If this is your nonprofit's first #GivingTuesday, use this workbook provided by #GivingTuesday to help your team get started planning.
+If this is your nonprofit’s first #GivingTuesday, use this workbook provided by #GivingTuesday to help your team get started planning.
 Use this Complete Toolkit for Nonprofits for a sample timeline to get on track with your communications.
-In your planning session you'll want to:
+In your planning session, you’ll want to:

 - Set a goal – What does your team want to focus on for this #GivingTuesday?
 Is there a project you want to get funded?
 Is there an amount you want to raise?
 Set an ambitious yet achievable goal and make sure your team is in agreement.

 - Make a plan and assign roles – With your goal in mind, write out a plan for how you will get there.
 Write out the tasks your team will need to get done.
 Then set clear deadlines and assign owners for each task.
 Make sure to schedule periodic check-ins to make sure things stay on track.